 For additional explanation of the various types of research & community involvement, please explore the Community-Based Research Continuum.
 For details on eligibility guidelines, review CBR Eligibility.

-The CBR Manager oversees the CBR Program and provides support as needed to UI researchers and their Community Partners’ (community-based organizations or independent individuals) to ensure that all IRB regulatory requirements are met.
-For a full electronic copy of the CBR Program Packet, contact:
+The CBR Program and provides support as needed to UI researchers and their Community Partners’ (community-based organizations or independent individuals) to ensure that all IRB regulatory requirements are met.
+For information, contact:

 105 Hardin Library for the Health Sciences